jaakkopee/nerveBall/readme.md

 As a sidenote, the movements of the balls is a reminder of the wave/particle-dualism of photons.
 The balls move in two distinct manners: in a straight line and around a circle.
-The straight movement is deterministic.
-It increases in time by a constant.
-The movement speed around the circle (ball's direction) fluctuates.
-Fluctuation is governed by the neural network.
+The straight movement or the speed the ball and the circular movement or the direction of the ball are both modulated by the neural network.